 Ambulatory care and health education are goals of the Campus Health Center.
 All students are eligible to use the Health Center.
-No fee is charged for routine visits though there is a nominal charge for medications, supplies, and complete physical exams.
+No fee is charged for routine visits though there is a nominal charge for medications, supplies and complete physical exams.
 The Health Center is administered by the Dean of the College of Nursing and Speech Language Pathology, and it is staffed by nurse practitioners, registered nurses with Master's degrees, who, in their expanded role, are licensed to diagnose and treat many common conditions.
 The protocols for treatment are developed in conjunction with the Mississippi Board of Nursing and a collaborating physician, who is available at all times for consultation and/or referral.

-The Health Center is open from 8:00 a.m.-5:00 p.m., Monday-Friday during the academic year.
+The Health Center is open from 8:00 a.m. -5:00 p.m., Monday - Friday during the academic year.
 The Center is closed on Saturday and Sunday and during regularly scheduled student holidays.
+The Health Center is located in Eckford Hall.
+For questions, call (662) 329-7289.